 c.
-Prioritization Ranking - Consistent with the Main EC, paragraph 6.a, have an integer based (i.e.1 to N with no decimals) prioritization within the individual business lines as well as an integer based prioritization across business lines within each account.
-Refer to the FY2021 PDM guidance for each business line to develop the 1-N Ranks within each Business Line.
-The following is general guidance to be used at HQUSACE to develop the 1-N prioritization ranking across Business Lines for C and MR&T C work packages.
-MSCs are encouraged to follow similar guidance for developing the MSC's 1-N prioritization ranking across Business Lines in the C and MR&T-C accounts.
-See MAIN EC and PDMs for additional information regarding ranking.
+Prioritization Ranking - Consistent with the Main portion of this EC, have an integer based (i.e.,1 to N with no decimals) prioritization within the individual business lines as well as an integer-based prioritization across business lines within each account.
+Refer to the FY2023 PDM guidance for each business line to develop the 1-N Ranks within each Business Line.
+The following is general guidance to be used at HQUSACE to develop the 1-N prioritization ranking across Business Lines for C and MR&T (C) work packages.
+MSCs are encouraged to follow similar guidance for developing the MSC's 1-N prioritization ranking across Business Lines in the C and MRT-C accounts.
+See the Main portion of this EC and the PDMs for additional information regarding ranking.
 Key Performance Criteria to consider in this effort is shown below in order of priority:

-1. Risk to Life - Work packages funding the minimum requirements to address Significant Risk to Human Safety (includes effectively and efficiently funding DSAC 1 and 2 projects for work that can be accomplished in the BY)
+(1) Risk to Life - Work packages funding the minimum requirements to address Significant Risk to Human Safety (includes effectively and efficiently funding DSAC 1 and 2 projects for work that can be accomplished in the BY)

-2. Legal - Work packages that address the minimum legal environmental and mitigation requirements (i.e. Biological Opinions or Compliance with Treaties)
+(2) Legal - Work packages that address the minimum legal environmental and mitigation requirements (i.e., Biological Opinions or Compliance with Treaties)

-3. Continuing Projects - Increment 1 work packages only -
+(3) Continuing Projects - Increment 1 work packages only:

-a.
-Work packages that address BY continuing contract requirements as defined in increment 1 above b.
-Work packages that fully fund the EDC and S&A for prior year fully funded contracts
+d.
+Work packages that address BY continuing contract requirements as defined in increment 1 above e.
+Work packages that fully fund the EDC and S&A for prior year fully funded contracts and can physically and fiscally complete with the funds requested in the BY.
+Within this category, the work packages will be ranked based on economic return for FRM and NAV business lines.
+For the AER business line, Habitat Units for loss prevention of Significant Natural Resources is used.

-4. Last Year Projects - Work packages that represent the last year of physical construction of the authorized project (or an authorized separable element of a project) and can physically and fiscally complete with the funds requested in the BY.
-Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
-For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.
+(1) Last Year Projects - Work packages that represent the last year of physical construction of the authorized project (or an authorized separable element of a project)